hyurl/modelar/README.md

 functionality that this module has, you can go into the real depth of it by checking the [API documentation](https://hyurl.github.io/modelar).

-Although the example uses `async/await` to organize logics, this module only uses `Promise` in its core, so it can run in every Node.js version that higher than 6.0.
+This package is written in TypeScript and compiled to ES5 standard (since 3.0.4) with some ES2015 features, so it can run it in any version of NodeJS that higher than 4.0.0.
+BUT this feature may not work if the adapter you're using doesn't support lower version of NodeJS.

 ## How to test?